openshift-labs/lab-learning-portal/workshop/content/exercises/02-learning-portal.md

 The user does not have any cluster admin access rights.

 Specific workshops may provide custom configuration for the spawner to give additional roles to the service account for the user.
 It is not recommended though to use this to give users any roles that would normally be performed by a cluster admin.
-This is because it is a shared OpenShift cluster and users could interfere with each other, or the cluster control plane.
+This is because it is a shared OpenShift cluster and users could interfere with each other, the workshop environment, or the cluster control plane.

 #### Resource Quotas